FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q What kind of books is the school using for the curriculum?

 Materials and textbooks chosen are those approved by the Curriculum Planning & Development Division, MOE.
-You may refer to the website http://atl.moe.gov.sg/Home.aspx for more information.
+For the list of books used specifically by the school, you may view the school booklist here.

 Q Is there any compulsory purchase, e.g. tablet PC, for pupils?

 Books and stationery required for school would be indicated in the school Book List which would be provided during the Primary 1 orientation.
-As for ICT peripheral items like tablet PC, the school would be resourced to allow pupils hands-on learning during lessons.
-Pupils can continue to be engaged in learning using their home-based computing devices to access online learning resources.
+As for ICT peripheral items like tablet PC, the school would be resourced to allow students hands-on learning during lessons.
+Students can continue to be engaged in learning using their home-based computing devices to access online learning resources.

 Back to top